JesseOsrecak/Asteroids/README.md

     Is a simple class to be able to store both X and Y values so that you can return a position from a method.

 ### CollissionBox.cpp
-    Is a class designed to capture the Collission Box of an object
+    Is a class designed to capture the Collission Box of an object.
+Is a child Clas of Game Object

 ### collission_test.cpp
     Is a temporary class designed to test the functionality of the CollssionBox class

+### Bullet.cpp
+    Is a class that houses all bullet Data Is a Child Class of Game Object

+### Gun.cpp
+    Is a class that houses all Gun Data Is a child class of Game Object

+### Vector.cpp